Electropaedia logo

 Source US National Transportation Safety Board

-Because traction batteries may cost as much as the vehicle in which they are used customers expect them to last for the lifetime of the vehicle.
-This is typically eight to ten years and unfortunately it is longer than the time high power lithium technology itself has been around.
+Because traction batteries may cost as much as the vehicle in which they are used, customers expect them to last for the lifetime of the vehicle.
+This is typically eight to ten years and unfortunately it is longer than the time high power Lithium technology itself has been around.
 To meet customer expectations manufacturers are thus compelled to make predictions about battery performance for periods exceeding their experience.
-Without concrete data about actual cell performance, predictions about future performance and battery lifetime are likely to be inaccurate and since performance and lifetime are both affected by the operating environment and usage pattern these inaccuracies will tend to be magnified.
+Without concrete and reliable data about how the deterioration of the chemical contents of the cell affect cell performance, predictions about future performance and battery lifetime are likely to be inaccurate and since performance and lifetime are both affected by the operating environment and usage pattern, these inaccuracies will tend to increase the possible margin of error.

 Manufacturers’ liabilities in many countries are defined by statute but in practice customers demand much better protection than the minimal statutory responsibilities provide and performance guarantees are negotiated between the parties concerned.
 In the case of batteries, there are normally two steps in the supply chain so that two contracts are involved, one between the cell maker and the pack maker and the other between the pack maker and the end user.
 Fundamental to both of these contracts is an agreement on the expected life of the product.
 Despite the importance of this issue, battery lifetimes are not well defined and are thus subject to confusion and uncertainty leading to misinformation, wishful thinking and possibly disaster.
 The following questions should help to clarify matters.